 The majority of outsourcing market transactions are digital-focused, while only around 30% are pure traditional services.
 Various statistics on outsourcing show that this number hasn’t changed since the fourth quarter of 2019.
 In the third quarter of 2019, 66% of transactions were digital-focused.

-3. 30% of US companies outsource a part of their business.
+3. 68% of US consumer product companies outsource a part of their business.

-Although only 30% of companies in the US outsource some part of their business, the number of outsourcing companies is likely to increase in the future due to the changing industry standards.
+Almost 70% of consumer product companies in the US outsource some part of their business, the number of outsourcing companies is likely to increase in the future due to the changing industry standards.

 4. World-class HR companies have 32% fewer staff than other HR organizations as a group.